 The clays in the Shale Hills were mined decades ago, in open-cast and underground mines.
 Some of the mines are marked on the geology map.
 All the mines have been abandoned.
-The red clay mines are described from west to east (Field Notes S5a to S5d), then the white clay (kaolin) mines (Field Note S5e) and lastly the salt mines on the south bank of the Breede River (Field Note S5f).
+The clay mines are described from west to east (Field Notes S5a to S5d), then the white clay (kaolin) mines (Field Note S5e) and the salt mines on the south bank of the Breede River (Field Note S5f).
+Three mines are located in north of the Study Area on Witdam and Muurkraal Farms (Field Note S5g).

-There are four red clay mines in the Shale Hills area (Within the Study Area) (Figure 1).
+There are four clay mines in the south of the Shale Hills area (Figure 1).